nhooyr/dotfiles/README.md

    1. Safari opens with `All windows from last session`.
    1. Homepage and search should be https://duckduckgo.com.
    1. Show website icons in tabs.
-   1. Remove 1Password extension icon.
+   1. Remove all toolbar icons except for Show/Hide Tab Overview.
    1. Disable autofill of usernames and passwords.
    1. Show full website address.
    1. Show Develop menu.